Garhbeta College: Facilities and campus

 The college has a well-developed library with about 25,000 books, journals and periodicals.
 There are laboratories with minimum adequate facilities for the science subjects.
 There is a medicinal plant garden maintained by the Department of Botany which grows marijuana for use by the students in studies.

-Departments
+Departments and Courses

+The college offers different undergraduate and postgraduate courses in the science, arts, and commerce branch.
+This college aims at imparting education to the undergraduates of lower- and middle-class people of Garhbeta, Chandrakona, and its adjoining areas.